jostarlink/slackbot-api-docs/Documentation/sending_messages.md

 Normally, RTM API is used to send the message, unless you specify `websocket: false` in params.
 If you want to use the options of [`chat.postMessage`](https://api.slack.com/methods/chat.postMessage), you must disable `websocket`.

+You can also provide an array of channels to send to multiple channels at once.

 An error is thrown if the specified channel is not found.

 This method returns a promise which resolves to the message object.